 Based on those experiences, you’d anticipate that South Africa’s public sector lags behind when it comes to digital transformation.
 That perception is created when vital pieces of online infrastructure, such as the Department of Labour’s temporary employer-employee relief scheme (Ters), for instance, is described as being “more down than operational”.
 Nor is it helped by ministers and department officials blaming each other for system downtime.
 There’s also a sense that even when government branches put in the effort to digitally transform, there are parties who will do everything in their power to ensure that it can’t.
 The recent robbery of the City of Johannesburg’s municipal offices, which saw 20 computers vandalised (apparently in a bid to thwart digitalisation) is an example of this.

 Of course, stories like those don’t present the total picture of public sector digital transformation in South Africa.
 There are, in fact, a few shining digital lights that deserve recognition and attention.

 Over the past couple of years, for example, the South African Revenue Service (SARS) has revamped its eFiling service, aimed at improving its usability across a range of devices.
-People doing their tax returns will have noticed that it now auto-populates certain sections with third party data and that the overall functionality of the eFiling portal and app have improved.
+People doing their tax returns will have noticed that it now auto-populates certain sections with third-party data and that the overall functionality of the eFiling portal and app has improved.
 SARS also recently announced that it would be scaling up digital transformation and increasing data usage to “improve the facilitation of trade, revenue collection and compliance by import and export traders across South Africa’s borders.”

 The Department of Home Affairs’ Smart Identification Card System, rolled out in conjunction with banks, is another example of a successful digital transformation project implemented in the last decade.